In Jackals, Lee Mei Lang is so skilled and awesome in her absolute villainy that you can't help but root for the total bitch she is.

 Lord Laertes Van Di Montague from Romeo X Juliet, who pretty much rose from the slums after the death of his prostitute mother, infiltrated himself in the Montague clan as a kid, killed its leader when he was of age, slaughtered the rival clan of the Capulets both to gain power and as revenge for his destitute origins, and ruled Neo Verona with a hand of steel for almost 15 years.
 And that's just the beginning...

-Kunzite from Sailor Moon.
+Kunzite from the first Sailor Moon anime.
 After over a season of Monsters Of The Week, most of the Shitennou repeatedly showing themselves to be incompetent, and Usagi continuing to win and even gain ground against the Dark Kingdom, it was a breath of fresh air to see Beryl's Dragon set clever traps, catch the entire team and almost finish them off (and only fail because of a scout he didn't know about), tear through Usagi's obvious Out-Gambitted ploy like it was made of wet paper, and finally go down fighting against Sailor Moon instead of getting the You Have Failed Me treatment.
 Even if he's not as awesome as some of the examples on this page and went through a five episode period of Badass Decay, the series could have used more like him.

 Xellos for The Slayers fits this bill quite nicely, even moreso in the original novels.